volpi-m/Lua-in-cpp/README.md

 ## How to use

-Here is a a lua file and a C++ file showing you some of the features that this library does:
+Here is a a Lua file and a C++ file showing you some of the features that this library does:

 ```lua
 function greets(name)